-We are pleased to announce the winners of the Library’s Creative Writing Contest 2020!
+We are pleased to announce the winners of the Library’s Art Competition 2020!

 Voting took place on the Library website for two weeks, where we had over 183 votes.
 Thank you to everybody that took time to vote during this period.

 We aimed to catch a glimpse of life in these challenging times whilst exercising creativity to showcase the talents of college students and staff and we feel that you have all done just that!

 Congratulations to all winners and a huge thank you to everybody that took the time to enter during Lockdown, alongside your study or work from home.

 Jessica says: ‘This is an A2 drawing using coloured pencils, graphite pencils and watercolours.
 I wanted to show the two sides of bipolar disorder, and what I’ve been battling with during lockdown.’

 Gail says: ‘I decorated our garden gate to brighten it up, and to provide a little reading den under the honeysuckle in our back garden for my youngest daughter (with the addition of a blanket and a couple of cushions).
 I did have a bit of help painting from my two daughters, aged 10 and 14.’